 Carburettors: Vintage/PV: Amal TT, GP and separate float chamber roadster carburettors.
 Classic: Any modern carburettor up to 1.5" choke diameter metered jet construction.
 CV carburettors are not allowed unless fitted as original equipment.
-Superchargers will not be allowed as they were virtually unknown in hill climbs during both periods.

 Hydraulic steering dampers will be allowed on all classes in the interest of safety.